radekstasiak/munro-data-parser/README.md

 ## usage

-To use the library first you need to create an instance of the parser object providing `csv` file as an input stream
+to use the library first you need to create an instance of the parser object providing `csv` file as an `InputStream`

 ```Kotlin
 val parser = MunroDataParser(inputStream = yourInputStream)
 ```

-By default parser will use `,` as the delimiter, if you want to use different one provide it via `delimiter` param
+by default parser will use `,` as the delimiter, if you want to use different one then provide it via `delimiter` param

 ```Kotlin
 val parser = MunroDataParser(inputStream = inputStream, delimiter = ".")
 ```

-You can get list of parsed results using `getResults()` method which returns list of `MunroDataModel` objects
+you can get list of parsed results using `getResults()`, method which returns list of `MunroDataModel` objects

 ```Kotlin
 parser.getResults(): List<MunroDataModel>